mrgssg/readme-gen-9/README.md

   ## Installation

    ```
-  adddd
+  Use npm install and node to access and use this application.
   ```

   ## Usage

-  adf

-  ## License
+  Use node index.js in the terminal after installation to use app.

   ## license
-    this project is licensed under the APACHE 2.0 license
+    this project is licensed under the MIT license

   ## Contributing

-  undefined
+  Feel free to contribute to this app.

   ## Tests

-  asdf
+  n/a

   ## Questions

-  asdf
+  mrgssg@email.com